IBM to end 401(k) match, offering a hybrid plan. Other firms can't ‘pull off this type of change,' expert says

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.

-IBM says the change adds a stable and predictable benefit to employees and helps diversity their retirement portfolios.
+IBM says the change adds a stable and predictable benefit to employees and helps diversify their retirement portfolios.

 "Under the plan, IBM bears 100 percent of the risk and must be prepared to pay the benefit at time of employee separation," IBM said in a statement.